ttafsir/hos-django/notes/the_game_plan.md

 ===========

 Next Goals:

 - Integration with main Drupal site
 	-we need to work on the import from the HOS side:
 		1)Location in Lat and Lon
 		2)Name of Org
 		3)Services provided(if available)

+- Write Ansible scripts for server deployment

-when the user makes a decision and resubmits the form, their can be a flag variable that specifies whether the new POST request is creating a new org or associating with an existing one.(This part isn't implemented yet)
+- when the user makes a decision and re-submits the form, there can be a flag variable that specifies whether the new POST request is creating a new org or associating with an existing one.(This part isn't implemented yet)

 Sidegoal:

 - make web-map
-- getting people to connect to AWS instances

-Other, to-do list:

--update Database diagram:

 Changes to HOS DB on 5 Oct 2014: